-Assistant Professor of Practice and Director of the Entrepreneurship Clinic
+Associate Professor of Practice; Director of Entrepreneurship and Intellectual Property Clinic

 Students in this clinic provide advice and legal assistance to individuals and entities in the areas of entrepreneurship and intellectual property.

 The clinic handles a wide variety of matters for start-up and small businesses and non-profit organizations, with half of the students focusing on business/transactional matters and the other half focusing on intellectual property matters.